b1d1m/travelApp/README.md

 I used bootstrap to style the site.

+Add end date and display length of trip is my stand out.

 I hope you are intrestred to use the app :)

 You could run the application as follows: